InfernalSuite/homepage/docs_asp/migrating.md

 Another change is in how you get the Bukkit world.
 Instead of using `Bukkit#getWorld(String)`, you can now obtain the world through the `SlimeWorldInstance` now returned when calling `AdvancedSlimePaperAPI#loadWorld(SlimeWorld, boolean)`, using the method `SlimeWorldInstance#getBukkitWorld()`.

 #### Slime Loaders
-Slime Loaders have been seperated into different maven packages, so you can choose what loaders you want to bundle with your plugin:
+Slime Loaders have been separated into different maven packages, so you can choose what loaders you want to bundle with your plugin:
  - `com.infernalsuite.asp:loaders` - Contains a BOM package of all default loaders, like previously
  - `com.infernalsuite.asp:api-loader` - The HTTP api loader
  - `com.infernalsuite.asp:file-loader` - The file loader